DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-04-private-beta-user-tasks.md

 {{ appUserNeed({
-  description: "As someone in a leadership role at a school, I need to know the amount of funding received will cover the cost of training our mentors, So that the funding benefits us."
+  description: "As someone in a leadership role at a school, I need to know if the amount of funding received will cover the cost of training our mentors, So that the funding benefits us."

 }) }}